maul-esel/ChameleonCoder/README.md

 To add an extension to CC, simply place it in the ```Components\``` folder.
 Then run CC, go to the plugins dialog and click "install".
 Select the file containing the plugin.
 Select the plugins you want to install and click "install selected".
 Then restart CC.

+## Command line
+CC supports several command line switches:
+*** NOTE: *** All of these must be the first parameter you pass.

+* when you pass the path to a *.ccr file to CC, it will be opened
+* when you pass "--install_ext", CC will install the *.ccr file extension.
+* when you pass "--install_com", CC will install COM support in a future version
+* when you pass "--install_full", CC will install both the file extension and COM support in a future version.
+* when you pass "--config" and as next parameter a file, CC will use this file as configuration file instead of writing to your AppData.
+This option can also be passed ***after*** the others.

 ## Resources model
 Resources are described by XML files.
 A resource can have several child resource.
 For more information see the help file.
 You can interact with these resources in a lot of different ways such as copying, moving, editing or compiling them.